tor4z/en2cn/Supreme-Court-rejects-Trump-bid-to-halt-climate-change-case.md

-# Supreme Court rejects Trump bid to halt climate change case
+# Supreme Court rejects Trump bid(出价,投标) to halt climate change case

 Lawrence Hurley

-WASHINGTON (Reuters) - The U.S. Supreme Court on Monday rejected a bid by President Donald Trump’s administration to put the brakes on a lawsuit filed by young activists who have accused the U.S. government of ignoring the perils of climate change.
+WASHINGTON (Reuters) - The U.S. Supreme Court on Monday rejected a bid by President Donald Trump’s administration to put the brakes on a lawsuit(诉讼, 官司, 狱, 讼事) filed(提交) by young activists who have accused the U.S. government of ignoring the perils(冒险) of climate change.

 In the lawsuit, 21 activists, ages 11 to 22, said federal officials violated their rights to due process under the U.S. Constitution by failing to adequately address carbon